 Tourism took off after the First World War when spa enthusiasts found Savonlinna a popular destination.
 The railway link to St Petersburg was already up and running.

-Savonranta municipality merged with Savonlinna in 2009.
-Kerimäki and Punkaharju municipalities merged with Savonlinna in 2013.
+In 1973 Sääminki municipality became part of the municipality of Savonlinna.
+Savonranta municipality merged with Savonlinna in 2009, and Kerimäki and Punkaharju municipalities in 2013.